-Dakota Morlan is assistant editor for Comstock’s magazine and a freelance contributor to other online publications, as well as former editor at the Calaveras Enterprise, a newsweekly in the Mother Lode region.
-She has won awards for her investigative reporting on local crime and the COVID-19 pandemic.
+Dakota Morlan is assistant editor for Comstock’s magazine and former editor for the Calaveras Enterprise, a newsweekly in the Mother Lode region.
+She has won awards for her reporting on crime and the COVID-19 pandemic.
 Read more on Medium and her website, dakotamorlan.com.
 On Twitter @DakotaNMorlan.

 By this person